claire-codes/committing-to-committing/PITCHME.md

 - Loves |
 - Bullet |
 - Points |
-- Use headings, emphasis and line breaks
+- Use headings, emphasis and line breaks |
 - <span style="display: inline-block; padding: 30px">And whitespace</span> |

 Note:
 Formatting is also important.
-Learn markdown
+Learn markdown.
+Don't be too verbose like me

 ---
 @title[Writing PRs 4]